-We believe that a significant part of our competitive advantage is our management team's experience and industry expertise, and that the markets for investment opportunities in the areas that we focus on are underserved by traditional commercial banks and other financial sources.
-However, we may not be able to achieve our business goals or expectations due to the competitive risks that we face.
-An increase in competition among competing providers of financing could adversely affect the returns we generate on our investments, and thereby adversely affect the market price of our common stock.
-For additional information concerning these competitive risks, see "Risk Factors-We operate in a competitive market and future competition may impact the terms of the financing we offer."
+We believe that a significant part of our competitive advantage is our management team's experience and industry expertise.
+However, we may not be able to achieve our business goals or expectations due to the competitive risks that we face, including increasing competition as a result of the increasing interest by various investors in our assets classes, including renewable energy, to enhance their investment returns.
+This, or other increases, in competition among competing providers of capital could adversely affect the returns we generate on our investments, and thereby adversely affect the market price of our common stock.
+For additional information concerning these competitive risks, see Item 1A.
+Risk Factors-We operate in a competitive market and future competition may impact the terms of our investments.